dev-slater/Space-Invaders/readme.md

 Needs improvement:

-Make laser time out
+Make laser time out, this error bugs me
-Add levels that push new invaders into grid and/or speed up game Increase grid size
-Make sure latest version is being deployed with github pages Sound effects do not work on github pages
+Add levels that push new invaders into grid and/or speed up game Increase grid size, next step is to multiply by 3x Make sure latest version is being deployed with github pages Sound effects do not work on github pages, source files locally?